infolock/proximityUUIDFormatter/README.md

 * `+(void)storeValuesInTextField:(UITextField *)textField` - Ensures we keep a properly structured, 32-character value.
 * `+(void)formatTextField:(UITextField *)textField` - Handles the actual heavy lifting of formatting/keeping track of cursor position, and all that other jazz...

+### Todo - One day?

+* Force allow only A-F alpha characters
+* Perhaps even create a Keyboard Layout that is specifically designed to make entering these values easier?
+Hmm?
+Any takers?  meh...

 ### References/Resources